mikeobrien/Bender/README.md

   </tr>
   <tr>
     <td><code>IgnoreTypeElementNames()</code></td>
-    <td>Ignore type elements in the source xml that don't match the type xml name.
-This applies specifically to the root element and elements in a list.
+    <td>Ignore type element names in the source xml that don't match the type xml name.
+This applies specifically to the root element and list elements.
 In these two cases the element name is based on the type xml name.
-By default an exception is thrown if the names do not match.</td>
+By default an exception is thrown if the element name does not match the type xml name.</td>
   </tr>
 </table>